 What are you looking for?

 Sucre is more subtle.
-This is the city to visit the room where Bolivian independence was declared, view the white rooftops of the city centre from the top of the elegant San Felipe Neri Convent, and then climb the main street to Recoleta to enjoy sunset views over a cup of coffee or a beer.
-La Cordillera de los Frailes provides great trekking opportunities and numerous agencies in town sell tours to the well-known markets of Candelaria and Tarabuco.
+Visit the room where Bolivian independence was declared.
+View the white rooftops of the city centre from the top of the elegant San Felipe Neri Convent.
+Then climb the main street to Recoleta to enjoy sunset views over a cup of coffee or a beer.
+La Cordillera de los Frailes provides great trekking opportunities.
+Numerous agencies in town sell tours to the well-known markets of Candelaria and Tarabuco.
 More than anything else, this is the perfect place to relax, particularly if you want to stop for a few weeks to learn Spanish.
-Academia Andina offers good prices for individual and group classes in a homely and friendly setting.

 Eating or entertainment